-The records of thousands of people who were involuntarily committed for mental health treatment in Georgia have been removed from the national database that gun dealers use to run background checks of buyers.
+The records of thousands of people who were involuntarily committed for mental health treatment in Georgia have been removed from a national database that gun dealers use to run background checks of buyers.

-Such people are not permitted under federal and state law to buy firearms.
-And this year, the state uploaded more than 2,000 new records of mentally ill Georgians to the database —people committed for inpatient treatment; found incompetent to handle their own affairs; or found guilty of a crime but mentally ill.
+In 2017, the state uploaded almost 2,900 new records of mentally ill Georgians to the database —people who were committed for inpatient treatment, found incompetent to handle their own affairs, or found guilty of a crime but mentally ill.

-But the state also took down almost 500 other records in 2015, making it possible for scores of mentally ill people to acquire guns legally anywhere in the country.
+But the state also removed from the same database 212 other records of the mentally ill in last year, making it possible for them to acquire guns legally anywhere in the country.

-Because in Georgia, it’s the law: once a record of a commitment in Georgia has been on the National Instant Background Check System for five years, state law requires that it be removed.
-So even as the state is adding hundreds of commitment records each year, it is also deleting hundreds more as they hit the five-year limit.
+Once a record of a commitment in Georgia has been on the National Instant Background Check System for five years, state law requires that it be removed.
+So even as the state is adding hundreds of new commitment records each year, it is also deleting hundreds more that have reached the five-year limit.

 It is as if they were never prohibited from having guns.

 “We’re pulling them back after five years,” said GBI Director Vernon Keenan, whose agency provides the commitment records to the FBI’s National Instant Criminal Background Check System.
-“That’s a legal dilemma (because) that person is still prohibited from possession or buying firearms.”
+And while they are no longer on the FBI’s list, “That’s a legal dilemma (because) that person is still prohibited from possession or buying firearms.”

 The names come off the national list without any review by a doctor or a court.
 Although these are federal records, participation in the program by each state is voluntary and subject to conditions the state may impose.